DvirYadai/Todo-list-and-Backend/README.md

 ## How to run the server and the website in your computer.

-- First download the repo to your computer, open the repo with vscode and type `npm i` in the terminal.
+- First download the repo to your computer.
-- Exit the vscode end open the `start server and website.bat` file,the website will open and the server will automatically run in http://localhost:3000
+- Now open the `start server and website.bat` file,the website will open and the server will automatically run in http://localhost:3000
 - If you want to close the server go to the cmd window that opened when you clicked on the `start server and website.bat` file and press ctrl + c, the cmd will ask you if you want to close the server.
 - Type `Y` and press enter to close the server, otherwise type `N`.